MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/overview.md

 # Scenarios

-As you plan your ALM Accelerator for Advanced Makers (AA4AM) deployment one or more of the following scenarios may apply to you:
+As you plan your ALM Accelerator for Power Platform (AA4AM) deployment one or more of the following scenarios may apply to you:

 - [Tenant Deployments](./tenant-deployments.md) - Discusses different Azure Active Directory configurations across Demo, Single AAD and Multiple AAD deployment models